jmikedupont2/formal.land/blog/2024-02-14-experiment-coq-of-hs.md

 ---
-title: Experiment on translation from Haskell to Coq
+title: λ Experiment on translation from Haskell to Coq
 tags: [coq-of-hs, Haskell, Coq, translation]
 authors: []
 ---